Wisconsin Department of Children and Families - Division of Early Care and Education

 17.1.1 Assessment Results Authorizations

-An agency worker must assess an Assistance Group’s child care need (see 16.1) and the authorization must be based on the assessment results at all the following times:
+An agency worker must assess an Assistance Group’s child care need (see 16.1) and the authorization must be based on the assessment results at all the following times unless the parent is in an Activity Break Period:

-If a reported change is not one (1) of the above situations, the Continuity of Care Authorizations policy (see 17.1.2) must be followed.
+If a reported change is not one (1) of the above situations, or if the parent is in an Activity Break Period, the Continuity of Care Authorizations policy (see 17.1.2) must be followed.

 Agency workers must correct an error in authorization, even if the error results in a lower number of authorized hours.